hzburki/pem-api/readme.md

 # Personal Expense Manager API

+## What is this?

+This is a personal expense manager API.
+I am building a clone for [moneylover](https://moneylover.me/) a personal expense tracker I use daily.
+I want to extend its functionalities and add some features that I want.

+It is built using Python, FastAPI, and MySQL.
+This API will be used to power a frontend application built with React (vite).
+You can find it [here](https://github.com/hzburki/pem-client).

+## Motivation

+This project is a way for me to learn and practice the following:

+1. Python Language
+2. Computer Vision and Machine Learning Libraries (with Python)

+***

 ## Repository Setup
 The general steps I took and the resources I used are [here](./docs/setup.md).